martindyr/projectExam/README.md

 Here you can detail any information you want to provide regarding contributing to the project.
 For big projects you will usually have a separate `CONTRIBUTING.md` and link to it, but for smaller projects you can simply include instructions here.
 These instructions can simply detail the process you want a person to take, such as to make sure to open a pull request so code can be reviewed.

 ## Contact

-This is where you can leave your social links for people to contact you, such as a LinkedIn profile or Twitter link e.g.

 [My Instagram page](https://www.instagram.com/dyrseths/)